11 Things to Do in Menorca in March

 It is quite cold, especially during the nights from January to March, as the wind hits the cliff, and therefore it is better to prevent any discomfort by wearing a backing coat.

-10. Learn about the historical origin of Menorcan civilization in the Naveta des Tudons
+10. Learn about the historical origins of Menorcan civilization at the Naveta des Tudons

 It consists of a funerary monument, and as strange as it may sound, it is one of the most important sites of the pre-Christian era in this corner of Europe.
 And it dates from a period estimated between 1,400 and 900 B.C.